 Homestays in Vietnam offer a more immersive experience in the local culture than your average hotel.
-Rooms are usually more affordable and come with amenities like breakfast and shared facilities.
+Rooms are usually quite affordable and come with amenities like breakfast and shared facilities.
 They vary greatly from region to region and place to place.

 Top Homestays by Town

 Choosing a homestay while in Vietnam is a great way to meet some locals and travel cheaply.
 While you may get the impression you’re giving up a lot of privacy, most homestays still offer you plenty of personal space.
 There does tend to be a bit more sharing, whether it’s a kitchen or bathroom.
-Just like hotels, homestays vary from place to place.
-Rest assured, the rooms at the top homestays are clean and comfortable.

 Guide to Homestays in Vietnam